-B. Requirements for EVERY Ph.D.
-Classification

-- 1. Satisfactory performance in the graduate-level industrial engineering coursework as outlined in the classification-specific requirements above. - 2.
+- B. Requirements for EVERY Ph.D.
+Classification - 1.
+Satisfactory performance in the graduate-level industrial engineering coursework as outlined in the classification-specific requirements above. - 2.
 Submission of a technical paper to a refereed journal.
 The student must complete an IMSE submission form and the major professor must complete an IMSE evaluation form.
 These forms are obtained from the Graduate Coordinator.
 The deadline for submission and completion of these two forms is ten days prior to the date of the oral examination. - 3.
 The oral exam date will be either the Thursday or Friday preceding the start of classes each semester (Fall and Spring semesters only).
-Once the specific date of the oral examination has been determined, the Graduate Coordinator will email all QE candidates and begin scheduling exams.
-Ten days prior to the scheduled oral exam, students must supply: 1) the submitted journal article, 2) technical paper confirmation page/email from refereed journal, 3) QE-Submission Form [Student], and 4) QE-Evaluation Form [Major Professor].
-These items are to be emailed to the Graduate Coordinator. - 4.
+Ten days prior to the scheduled oral exam, students must supply these items to the graduate coordinator: 1) the submitted journal article, 2) technical paper confirmation page/email from refereed journal, 3) QE-Submission Form [Student], and 4) QE-Evaluation Form [Major Professor]. - 4.
 The format for the oral exam is a 20-minute technical presentation with an additional ten minutes for questioning.
 The IMSE Graduate Committee will oversee this oral examination.
 The review committee will consist of the graduate committee plus one additional faculty member in the student's research area.
 If the student's major professor is on the IMSE Graduate Committee, the major professor will recuse him/herself from the proceedings and two faculty members from the student's research area will be recruited to participate in the oral examination.
+This oral exam will provide the student the opportunity to demonstrate their ability to conduct PhD-level research.
+A word of caution: literature review papers (while an important component to a PhD dissertation) are not typically sufficient for the review committee to establish that a student is capable of PhD-level research and should not be the sole deliverable for both the journal article and the oral presentation.
+Questions on this topic can be directed to the DOGE.